Pricing for Routing and Flow-Control in Payment Channel Networks: A Discrete-Time Model of a Payment Channel Network

 If the channel balances are arbitrary, it is possible that some channels are unable to execute the requested flows through them due to insufficient balance.
 A set of flows can be served entirely if and only if there is sufficient balance on each side of each edge to route all the flows through in that direction simultaneously.
 Given a balance vector $x[t]$, a flow vector $f[t]$ is \textit{feasible} if:

 Here, $R^+$ is the matrix obtained by turning all $-1$s to $0$s in $R$ and $R^-$ is the matrix obtained by turning all $1$s to $0$s and $-1$s to $1$s in $R$.
 Thus, $R = R^+ - R^-$.

 In this work, we make the following two assumptions that ensure that the flow vector at each time step is always feasible.
 Firstly, the channel capacities must be large enough so that if the channels are evenly balanced, they will be able to serve the entire demand on any routing scheme.
 We make this notion precise as follows.
-Given any demand vector $a$, let $A$ denote the set of (non-negative) flows satisfying the demand constraints:
+Given any demand vector $a$, let $\mathcal{N}$ denote the set of transacting node-pairs, \textit{i.e.}, $\mathcal{N} = \{(i,j): a_{i,j} > 0\}$ and let $A$ denote the set of (non-negative) flows satisfying the demand constraints:

 We assume that the capacities of the channel are large enough such that: